 Editor's note: Joseph R. Betancourt, MD, MPH, contributed to this post.

-When the Johnson & Johnson single-dose COVID-19 vaccine joined the ranks of the Moderna and Pfizer/BioNTech two-dose vaccines, many Indigenous Peoples were excited about its potential.
+When the Johnson and Johnson single-dose COVID-19 vaccine joined the ranks of the Moderna and Pfizer/BioNTech two-dose vaccines, many Indigenous Peoples were excited about its potential.

-A challenge: How effective is the Johnson & Johnson vaccine for AI/AN communities?
+A challenge: How effective is the Johnson and Johnson vaccine for AI/AN communities?